 Warnings for Use of Vibration Therapy

 Vibration therapy devices should not be used on very fragile skin or open sores.
-Talk to your doctor before using vibration if you have blood clots, a pace maker, or cancer since vibration may worsen your condition.
+Talk to your doctor before using vibration if you have blood clots, a pacemaker, or cancer since vibration may worsen your condition.

 Read Next One of our Favorite Vibration Devices